The Amish in Illinois: 2024 Guide

 Further failed settlements were found at Prairie Bird in Shelby County (lasting from 1871 to 1884), and Vandalia in Fayette County (1893-1906) (Settlements that Failed, Luthy, pp. 81-91)

-However, while over the past decade, the Amish population has grown, it has done so at a slower rate than typical for the Amish (the Amish population increased by only about 500 individuals since 2010).
+The total Illinois Amish population has grown, but it has done so at a slower rate than typical for the Amish.
 This is likely due to out-migration to other states, with some Illinois communities having ceased to exist since 2010.

 Get the Amish in your inbox